LandonWall/spatial_summarize_within/README.md

 ![image](https://github.com/LandonWall/spatial_summarize_within/assets/45885744/f2e3d2cb-ac91-4c06-a930-ff9dcb4626ce)

-We can see that the new legislative districts that took effect in 2022 are slightly more left-leaning as a a whole, but have 3 less toss-up districts (districts where Trump won or lost by less than 5%)
+We can see that the new legislative districts that took effect in 2022 are less competitive than they were previously, with toss-up districts dropping from 5 to 2.

 |                         | Old Districts | New Districts |
 |-------------------------|---------------|---------------|